Skip to main content

 The expectations and practices of the Code form the basis of a fully revised UK Quality Code for Higher Education, which was published in November 2018.
 The expectations and practices have benefited from valuable engagement across all four nations and the full diversity of the sector, throughout the consultation

-Details of the new UK Quality Code for Higher Education can be found on the Quality Council for UK Higher Education website.
+The current UK Quality Code for Higher Education is currently undergoing a comprehensive review, with updates expected to continue until 2027.
+In the meantime, details of the revised Code can be accessed on the Quality Council for UK Higher Education website.

 The Department does not resolve complaints or offer compensation to individuals.
 Students can raise individual complaints through their respective institutions complaints processes and, if they remain dissatisfied after completing the college or university’s complaints procedure, they can complain to the Northern Ireland Public Services Ombudsman.